 Furthermore, SEMrush offers the most well-rounded and extensive suite of tools to date.

 By the way, you can SEMrush Traffic Analytics right now.
-Follow the link to get your free trial.
+Follow the link to get your free 14-day trial.

-SimilarWeb is a strong analytics program that can help you do everything from identify emerging competitors in your industry to identify what strategies they may be using.
+It provides a strong analytics program that can help you do everything from identify emerging competitors in your industry to identify what strategies they may be using.

 Just make sure that your target markets are included in your subscription, as each country database is purchased separately.